Jakemate977/eris-components/README.md

     await client.replyInteraction(resBody, [], 'Hi'); // Example reply of a interaction.
 });

 collector.on('end', (collected) => { // When the collector stops.
 It can be by time or by call of the stop() method.
-Collected is an array of all collected resBodys.
+Collected is an array of all collected resBody's.
     console.log('Collector end.
 Collected:', collected);
 });